egorbaty/draft-httpbis-secondary-server-certs/draft-egorbaty-httpbis-secondary-server-certs.md

 Unacceptable certificates (expired, revoked, or insufficient to satisfy the request) are not treated as stream or connection errors.
 This is typically not an indication of a protocol failure.
-Clients SHOULD establish a new connection in an attempt to reach an authoritative server, in the case that they deem a certificate from the server unacceptable.
+Clients SHOULD establish a new connection in an attempt to reach an authoritative server if they deem a certificate from the server unacceptable.

 # Security Considerations {#security}